Astatine: Isotopes

+All of astatine's isotopes are short-lived; the most stable is astatine-210, with a half-life of 8.1 hours.
 There are 41 known isotopes of astatine, with mass numbers of 188 and 190–229.
 Theoretical modeling suggests that about 37 more isotopes could exist.
 No stable or long-lived astatine isotope has been observed, nor is one expected to exist.

 Astatine's alpha decay energies follow the same trend as for other heavy elements.
 Lighter astatine isotopes have quite high energies of alpha decay, which become lower as the nuclei become heavier.
 Astatine-211 has a significantly higher energy than the previous isotope, because it has a nucleus with 126 neutrons, and 126 is a magic number corresponding to a filled neutron shell.
 Despite having a similar half-life to the previous isotope (8.1 hours for astatine-210 and 7.2 hours for astatine-211), the alpha decay probability is much higher for the latter: 41.81% against only 0.18%.
 (Note: This means that, if decay modes other than alpha are omitted, then astatine-210 has an alpha decay half-life of 4,628.6 hours (128.9 days) and astatine-211 has one of only 17.2 hours (0.7 days).
 Therefore, astatine-211 is very much less stable toward alpha decay than astatine-210.)
 The two following isotopes release even more energy, with astatine-213 releasing the most energy.
 For this reason, it is the shortest-lived astatine isotope.
 Even though heavier astatine isotopes release less energy, no long-lived astatine isotope exists, because of the increasing role of beta decay (electron emission).
 This decay mode is especially important for astatine; as early as 1950 it was postulated that all isotopes of the element undergo beta decay, though nuclear mass measurements indicate that ^{215}At is in fact beta-stable, as it has the lowest mass of all isobars with A = 215.
 Astatine-210 and most of the lighter isotopes exhibit beta plus decay (positron emission), astatine-217 and heavier isotopes except astatine-218 exhibit beta minus decay, while astatine-211 undergoes electron capture.